|

 The Rhapsody 2004 trip was certainly no different.
 There was dancing

-everywhere and we have lots of pictures to prive it!!
+everywhere and we have lots of pictures to prove it!!

 |

-There was more dancing during the evening at the Viking Crown
+There was Disco dancing during the evening at the Viking Crown

-that wasn't enough, there was dancing in the Shall We Dance Lounge to Gary
+that wasn't enough, there was dancing in the Shall We Dance Lounge with Gary

-Richardson's computerized music into the wee hours of the morning.
+Richardson as the deejay into the wee hours of the morning.
+And when

 And we exported our dancing as well.
-We danced in the bars of Key West, to
+We danced in the bars of Key West, we

 Cozumel.